[Podcast] Chatbots: A New Frontier

 The best we advice we have is get out there and start experimenting because chatbots are becoming a larger piece of converting prospects to customers.

-If you don't have a chatbot strategy yet, you need to think hard about why.
+If you don't have a chatbot marketing strategy yet, you need to think hard about why.

 About the Hosts